tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 - Some proteins are made of multiple polypeptide chains, so quaternary structures are simply the shape that forms as a result of these polypeptide chains interacting with each other.

 ### Nucleic Acids
+There are two kinds of Nucleic Acids
+1. DNA (Deoxyribonucleic Acid)
+2. RNA (Ribonucleic Acid)